aws-samples/aws-blockchain-node-runners/lib/fantom/README.md

 ![Highly Available Nodes Deployment](./doc/assets/Architecture-HA-Fantom-Node-Runners.drawio.png)

 1. The CDK is used to deploy highly available (HA) architecture.
-An S3 bucket is utilized to store [User data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html) and othether script and configuration files required when launching EC2 as the Fantom Node.
+An S3 bucket is utilized to store [User data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html) and other scripts and configuration files required when launching EC2 as the Fantom Node.
-2. A set of RPC Fantom Fullnodes are deployed within the [Auto Scaling Group](https://docs.aws.amazon.com/autoscaling/ec2/userguide/auto-scaling-groups.html) in the [Default VPC](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html) continuously synchronizes with the rest of nodes on Fantom Blockchain Network through [Internet Gateway](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html).
+2. A set of RPC Fantom Fullnodes that are deployed within the [Auto Scaling Group](https://docs.aws.amazon.com/autoscaling/ec2/userguide/auto-scaling-groups.html) in the [Default VPC](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html) continuously synchronize with the rest of the nodes on Fantom Blockchain Network through an [Internet Gateway](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html).
-3. The Fantom nodes are accessed by dApps or development tools internally through [Application Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html).
+3. The Fantom nodes are accessed by dApps or development tools internally through an [Application Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html).
 JSON RPC API is not exposed to the Internet to protect nodes from unauthorized access. dApps need to handle user authentication and API protection, like [in this example for dApps on AWS](https://aws.amazon.com/blogs/architecture/dapp-authentication-with-amazon-cognito-and-web3-proxy-with-amazon-api-gateway/).
 4. The Fantom nodes send various monitoring metrics for both EC2 and Fantom nodes to Amazon CloudWatch.

 ## Additional materials